silentorb/marloth-story/books/fairytale/part5.md

 repeatedly beat against the mirror.
 "I'm coming out!" he said.
 More cracks appeared in the mirror.

 "Stop it!" said James.
-"Leave me alone!"
+"Stay away!"

 The reflection continued his pounding with vicious enthusiasm.
 "Once I'm free there will be no more of these stupid fights.
 You'll be me again